nextcloud/office/README.md

  Meta repo for the office team

- The purpose of this repo is primarily to be able to create tickets for tasks that span across the groupware repos.
+ The purpose of this repo is primarily to be able to create tickets for tasks that span across the office repos.

  ## Apps in scope